 Odd.
 All of the banking sites I use are slower than molasses in winter.
 The rest of the Internet is responding fine.
-I’m finding this intriguingly strange.
-I suspect something with my network link, since the sluggishness is impacting all … Continue reading

 The Marshalls department store has a great advertisement playing now, on the subject of over-production, which I would re-post here for your enjoyment, if it were easily found on-line.
-They call it a shopportunity.
-Designers can’t sell their clothes, and … Continue reading

 Dear Google, where did I read that thing I remember reading a few days ago?
 Can you find it for me? kthxbye.

 I recently subscribed to a number of podcasts in an effort to drown out the unbearable background noise in the Fishkill office: Fox News.
 One of them was a program from WNYC and Public Radio International, The Takeaway.
 They’re running a series on debt.
 On November 17th (podcast, November 21, but hey) they interviewed Ronald Wilcox on the why Americans don’t save, and how we got to this predicament.
 The general explanation is that we’re optimists, and optimists, because they think tomorrow will be better, tend to live for today.